ltabis/MylibC/README.md

 # MylibC
 Useful functions for C coding (mainly epitech projects)

-Remade some LibC function (printf for exemple) for epitech project and other useful functions
+Remade some LibC function (printf for exemple) for epitech projects and other useful functions

+Unit testing with criterion included